I’ve been re-watching the Food Network’s Chopped, a cooking competition show.

 - Results-oriented/results-driven professional

 - Met or exceeded expectations

-Space is limited in career marketing documents and online profiles.
+Besides, space is limited in resumes.
+You want to keep your resume to a reasonable length.
 Why waste precious real estate with ineffectual fillers?

 What Should You Do Instead?